aligajani/ansible-playbooks-laravel-5/README.md

 * htop
 * unzip

 Well done, you've just done a hell lot of work in 10 seconds.
-Now, download your app using:
+Now, cd into webroot & download your app using:

 `sudo git clone your-github-repository-url.git .` The `.` in the end is important.